Rukmani Devi: In popular culture

-She was the one and only Sri Lankan actress on the cover page of popular Indian Film Magazine "Filmfare" and was also featured in "My like and dislike" in 1958 in the Filmfare.
-The second generation Toyota HiAce is known in Sri Lanka as the 'Rukmani Model', because she was travelling in one when she had her fatal accident.
+She was the one and only Sri Lankan actress on the cover page of popular Indian film magazine Filmfare and was also featured in "My Likes and Dislikes" in 1958 in the Filmfare.
+The second generation Toyota HiAce is known in Sri Lanka as the Rukmani Model, because she was travelling in one when she had her fatal accident.

-Attack on Grave Site
+Attack on grave site

-On 12 August 2011, a former mayor of Negombo and a former Minister of the Parliament Mr. Ananda Munasinghe was allegedly charged and arrested by the Negombo Police for dislodging the statue of Rukmani Devi, erected on her grave by one of her fans Mrs. Sriyani Achala Dissanayake.
+On 12 August 2011, a former mayor of Negombo and a former Minister of the Parliament Ananda Munasinghe was allegedly charged and arrested by the Negombo police for dislodging the statue of Rukmani Devi, erected on her grave by one of her fans, Sriyani Achala Dissanayake.
 Several popular media bloated this incident as an attack by an unidentified group of criminals to Rukmani Devi's grave, and a protest rally to this incident was organised in Negombo on 14 August 2011.